VarunVankineni/leetcode-anki-apkg/README.md

 2. Import into Anki - anywhere
 3. Configure revision as needed

 #### Filteration
 The Deck has tags and subtags for ease of creating custom deck.
-For example, to revise a particular topic.
+For example, to revise a particular topic or focus only Hards Current Tags:
-Current Tags:
 * topic: Array, Hash_Table, etc.
 * name: name of the problem in Leetcode
-* num: question number
+* lc_num: question number
+* difficulty: Easy, Medium, Hard

 ### Upcoming Features
 * Removing non-python and no answer questions temporarily

+### Major Changelog
+- 2025-04-15: Added Simpler Solutions (as additional, without removing existing) for numerous questions